Improving Intrinsic Exploration with Language Abstractions: Experiments

 \section{Experiments}

-To facilitate apples-to-apples comparison between linguistic and non-linguistic exploration, we evaluate L-AMIGo against AMIGo, and L-NovelD against NovelD, as written in the TorchBeast \cite{kuttler2019torchbeast} implementation of IMPALA \cite{espeholt2018impala}, a common asynchronous actor-critic framework.
-We run each model 5 times across 13 tasks within two challenging procedurally-generated RL environments, MiniGrid \cite{chevalierboisvert2018minimalistic} and MiniHack \cite{samvelyan2021minihack}.
-We adapt baseline models provided for both environments \cite{campero2021learning,samvelyan2021minihack}; for full architectural, training, and hyperparameter details, see Appendix~\ref{app:full_details}.
+We evaluate L-AMIGo, AMIGo, L-NovelD, and NovelD, implemented in the TorchBeast \cite{kuttler2019torchbeast} implementation of IMPALA \cite{espeholt2018impala}, a common asynchronous actor-critic method.
+Besides vanilla IMPALA, we also compare to a naive (fixed) message reward given for any message in the environment, which is similar doing extrinsic reward shaping for all messages (e.g.\ LEARN \cite{goyal2019using}; also \cite{bahdanau2018learning,blukis2019learning,fu2019language,goyal2020pixl2r,schwartz2019language,waytowich2019narration}) or prior approaches that assume that messages are always helpful (\citet{harrison2018guiding}, ELLA \cite{mirchandani2021ella}); see Appendix~\ref{app:naive_reward} for more discussion on this baseline and its equivalencies to prior work.\footnote{For an implementation of a message reward with simple novelty-based decay, see the message-only L-NovelD ablation results in Appendix~\ref{app:lnoveld_ablations}, which underperforms full L-NovelD and L-AMIGo.} We run each model 5 times across 13 tasks within two challenging procedurally-generated RL environments, MiniGrid \cite{chevalierboisvert2018minimalistic} and MiniHack \cite{samvelyan2021minihack}, and adapt baseline models provided for both environments \cite{campero2021learning,samvelyan2021minihack}; for full model, training, and hyperparameter details, see Appendix~\ref{app:full_details}.